Mvkarthikeya07/Regression-Based-Modeling-for-Automobile-Price-Estimation-Using-Market-and-Vehicle-Attributes/README.md

 This project is a complete end-to-end Machine Learning + Web Application, developed during my InternPe Internship.

-The application predicts the market price of a used car based on key vehicle attributes using a regression-based ML model and provides real-time predictions through a responsive Flask web interface.
+The application predicts the market value of a used car based on key vehicle attributes using a regression-based Machine Learning model, and delivers real-time predictions through a clean, responsive Flask web interface.

-The project demonstrates real-world ML deployment, clean backend architecture, and production-style design principles.
+The project demonstrates real-world ML deployment, clean backend architecture, and production-style design principles, making it suitable for academic evaluation, internships, and professional portfolios.

 🚀 Key Features
 🔍 Machine Learning

 Cleans and preprocesses real-world used-car data

-Handles numerical and categorical features
+Handles both numerical and categorical features

-Regression-based price prediction
+Regression-based car price prediction

-Fallback median-based estimation to ensure stability
+Fallback median-based estimation to ensure system stability

-Easily extendable to Random Forest, XGBoost, etc.
+Easily extendable to Random Forest, XGBoost, and other advanced models

 🌐 Web Application

 Flask backend with organized routing

-Clean, responsive UI using HTML, CSS, Bootstrap
+Clean, responsive UI using HTML, CSS, and Bootstrap

 Supports: